-Even a minute of baking time can make a great difference to your cookies.
-Always check for doneness a minute or two before the stated bake time and check often.
-Non-stick baking sheets with a finish that’s not a dark color are generally a good choice.
+Even a minute of baking time can make a great difference with cookies.
+Always check for doneness a minute or two before the stated bake time, and check often – especially if using dark-colored baking sheet, as it will absorb extra heat and possibly shorten baking time.
+Non-stick baking sheets with a light-colored finish are generally a good choice for cookies.

-Sift Swans Down Cake Flour once, then measure 1 cup and add ½ teaspoon baking powder and ¼ teaspoon salt to equal 1 cup self-rising cake flour.
+Sift Swans Down® Cake Flour once, then measure 1 cup and add ½ teaspoon baking powder and ¼ teaspoon salt to equal 1 cup self-rising cake flour.
 (Double for 2 cups, triple for 3 cups and so on.)

 For a crispier cookie: